-The Centre recognizes the particular history and disadvantage of Ontario’s First Nations, Inuit and Metis peoples.
-The Centre established an Indigenous outreach initiative and has implemented culturally appropriate service guidelines in order to increase usage of the human rights system by Indigenous peoples.
+The HRLSC recognizes the particular history and disadvantage of Ontario’s First Nations, Inuit and Métis peoples.
+The HRLSC established an Indigenous Services and Outreach Committee and has implemented culturally appropriate service guidelines in order to increase usage of the human rights system by Indigenous peoples.

 The Human Rights Legal Support Centre recognizes that Indigenous peoples have not traditionally used the human rights process.
 There are many valid reasons for this, including the legitimate concern that raising a human rights matter as an Indigenous person may produce a disproportionate and intensely negative local reaction that could have an impact on other Indigenous persons in the community.